ColoradoDOIData/Colorado-Transparency-in-Coverage/README.md

 # Colorado Transparency in Coverage

-This is the technical implementation guide for the machine-readable files (MRF) in accordance with the Colorado Transparency in Coverage statute and rule.
+This is the technical implementation guide for the machine-readable files (MRF) in accordance with the Colorado Transparency in Coverage [statute](https://leg.colorado.gov/sites/default/files/2024a_080_signed.pdf) and [rule](https://drive.google.com/file/d/18j0qUEtRuI5EghyKUhChBxI-P6EQNrrz/view).
+Carriers, plans, and PBMs are expected to adhere to this guidance.
+Deviations from this guidance may result in penalties for non-compliance.

 ## Background
 The federal government issued Transparency in Coverage [final rules (885 FR 72158)](https://www.federalregister.gov/documents/2020/11/12/2020-24591/transparency-in-coverage) on November 12, 2020, and enforcement began on July 1, 2022.